dpmland/docs_land/content/docs/commands.md

 ## Commands Avaliable

+The DPM CLI has many commands and here you can find all the commands and their description if you want more information about a specific command you can click on the command name!

 - **about || me**: Here you can found the information and some tools for learn more about dpm.